OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/optimization_mechanics/screencast/script.md

-# Script: Using estimagic's minimize and maximize
+# Script: Using optimagic's minimize and maximize

 The goal of this screencast is to show the mechanics of using minimize and maximize in a few variations.
 Then we link to the documentation for more details.
 Any other approach